Wiki · Concept · Last reviewed June 16, 2026

 The modern reward-model lineage is closely tied to preference learning and RLHF.
 Christiano, Leike, Brown, Martic, Legg, and Amodei's 2017 work on deep reinforcement learning from human preferences trained agents without hand-written reward functions by asking humans to compare short behavior clips.

 OpenAI's 2019 work on fine-tuning language models from human preferences applied reward learning to language tasks.
-OpenAI's 2020 summarization work used human comparisons to train a reward model and then fine-tuned a summarization policy using reinforcement learning.
+OpenAI's 2020 summarization work used human comparisons to train a reward model and then fine-tuned a summarization policy with reinforcement learning.

 The 2022 InstructGPT paper made reward models central to public discussion of aligned language models.
 It collected human demonstrations and rankings, trained a reward model from comparison data, and used PPO to optimize GPT-3 policies toward instruction-following behavior preferred by human labelers.